Tuesday, July 1, 2014

 Want to save even more money with older generations of gaming equipment and game purchases?
 Then you might want to check resources such as eBay and Craigs List where you'll find prices that are way below retail.
 Also worth investigating: major store chains like GameStop that buy, trade and sell refurbished gaming equipment and also offer a huge selection of previously owned, gently used video games.

-Future posts is this series will cover everything you want to know about videogames for your children.
+Future posts in this series will cover everything you want (and need) to know about videogames for your children.
 Upcoming topics include an explanation of the ESRB rating system, a shopping guide to headphones, cables and other gaming accessories, as well as a discussion of how young is too young for your child to start playing with video games, and more.

 About the Author